Hounfor/The-Big-Deal-Add-On/README.md

 # Installation:
 **ATTENTION!** The only official download sources are:

-If you downloaded The Big Deal add-on from somewhere else, it’s NOT guaranteed to work normal, nor is it safe to use the contents of the archive.
+If you downloaded The Big Deal add-on from somewhere else, it’s NOT guaranteed to work normal, nor is it safe to use the contents of the zip.

 – For an original BEX version: